WHAT ARE DREAMS?

 Researchers are baffled as to why dreams are so quickly forgotten.
 Perhaps we're meant to forget our dreams because if we did, we wouldn't be able to distinguish between dreams and genuine memories.

 It may also be more difficult to recall dreams because our bodies may turn down memory-making processes during REM sleep.
 When some brain functions are turned back on, we may only remember the dreams that occur immediately before we wake up.
+Some argue that we don't forget our dreams since we don't know how to access them.
+Dreams can be preserved in our minds and retrieved later.
+This could explain why you recall a dream later in the day.

 TIPS FOR DREAM RECALL